sayedmoataz/sayedmoataz/README.md

 ## <picture> <img src = "https://github.com/sayedmoataz/sayedmoataz/blob/main/about_me.gif" width = 50px>  </picture>  About me
 - :school: Computer Science graduate
 - 💻 Currently enhancing my skills in `Flutter` by exploring new topics.
-- :technologist: Learning `QA automation` with `Selenium`, `Maven`, and planning to dive into `Docker` and `Jenkins`.
-- :student: I’m working as a `Flutter Developer` at <a href="https://mcti.io/">MetaChain Technologies</a>.
+- :student: I’m working as a `Flutter Developer`.
-- 🛠️ Working on various freelancing projects and applying for <a href ="https://drive.google.com/file/d/1DtGiHv3azq398EpGZAxrjkdROkIgdAMO/view?usp=sharing">`mid-level Flutter Developer`</a> positions.
+- 🛠️ Working on various freelancing projects and applying for <a href ="https://drive.google.com/file/d/1cHoex_B4B0ccHTNJkfsaicVpbo75GPXS/view?usp=sharing">`mid-level Flutter Developer`</a> positions.
-- :nerd_face: Always `learning new things` like GetX, Riverpod, and QA tools.
+- :nerd_face: Always `learning new things`.
 - ☕ A perfect cup of tea can be the ultimate solution to any stress.

 ### 💬 Find me [elsewhere on the internet](https://linktr.ee/sayedmoataz).